zeruhur/loner/en/loner_companion.md

 2. **Let the Oracle Drive the Story Forward**: The Oracle’s responses — especially ones with a “but…” or “and…” modifier—are perfect for injecting twists that add depth and complication.
 When something unexpected happens, think about how it impacts your protagonist’s goal.
 Does it shift the stakes or open a new challenge?
 The Oracle is a prompt, nudging you to interpret creatively and adapt in ways that feel natural to the story.

 3. **Transition Smoothly to the Next Scene**: Once the scene’s main purpose is wrapped up, think about where the story leads next.
 This might come from your protagonist’s actions, or you might roll for the next scene’s mood to set the tone.
 Whether the next scene arrives with drama or a moment of calm, seamless transitions keep the story moving, helping you maintain the narrative’s flow.

-With purposeful scenes and fluid transitions, your *Loner* story will unfold with a natural rhythm, letting your protagonist’s journey feel vivid and alive.
-Each scene builds on the last, creating a story that evolves in real time, one decision at a time.

 **Example**
 > Zahra finally reaches the Leton Corporation’s data room door.
 She’s mentally prepared for a straightforward hack — after all, Melina’s given her some pointers, and Zahra’s *Streetwise* trait gives her confidence in handling unfamiliar tech.
 However, you recognize that the situation may not be as expected, so you consult the Oracle.